Why I Kicked My Keurig to the Curb

 - Use non-bleached filters.
 White filters have been bleached with chlorinated bleach.

-- Shade grown coffee is better tasting coffee because shade-coffee beans ripen more slowly, resulting in a richer flavor.
+- Shade grown coffee is better tasting coffee because shade-grown coffee beans ripen more slowly, resulting in a richer flavor.
 More importantly it is better for the environment and provides a healthier environment for the workers.

 Is Coffee Healthy?